When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Safety Precaution

-Don’t attempt to move the tank yourself if you have back issues or can’t comfortably lift more than 50 pounds.
+Don’t attempt to move the tank yourself if you have back issues or can’t comfortably lift 50 pounds.
+The leverage required to tilt a tank onto a dolly is significant.

 Final Words